 On November 30, 2022, the REIT acquired a 20-acre resort MHC, in Marblehead, Ohio where the REIT has an existing market presence, for approximately \$7,800.
-This community is fully occupied and consists of 100 lots with each lot including a boat slip.
+This community was fully occupied as of time of the acquisition and consists of 100 lots with each lot including a boat slip.

 On November 30, 2022, the REIT borrowed \$8,500 from a life insurance lender, for which the two resort MHCs, were the collateral.
 The interest rate on these notes is 6.15% for 20 years with the first 60 monthly payments being interest only.
-These funds were used to partially fund the November 30, 2022 acquisition.
+These funds were used to partially fund the November 30, 2022, acquisition.